Is weed legal in Texas?

 Why not subscribe to our marijuana seed bank and stay up-to-date with the latest trends and advancements while you wait?
 Start building your knowledge base and seed collection now.
 With the current rate of country-wide precedents, you’ll join the party in no time.

-If you’re thinking of taking your cannabis garden somewhere else, check out all the states where weed is legal.
+If you’re thinking of taking your cannabis garden somewhere else, check out our overview of the legislation across the US.